-The Disciplinary Board will consider the evidence and reach a decision, which will be sent to the Responding Student(s) in writing normally within five working days.
-The decision will also be communicated to the School and to Student and Academic Services, in order to be lodged in the Responding Student(s) record.
+The Disciplinary Board will consider the evidence and reach a decision, which will be sent by the Clerk to the Responding Student in writing normally within five working days.
+The decision will also be communicated to Student and Academic Services, in order to be lodged in the Responding Student record, and to the School, in order to make any necessary support arrangements, if appropriate.

-Where a Responding Student(s) cannot attend the meeting, s/he may nominate another person to represent him or her, but is not required to do so.
-Where a Responding Student(s) elects to nominate another person to represent him or her at the meeting, written notification of this must be submitted in advance to the Clerk.
-A Responding Student(s) may only nominate another member of the University community (i.e. a fellow student, a member of staff or a member of the Students' Association Executive, or University support worker) as their representative.
+Where a Responding Student cannot attend the hearing, they may nominate another person to represent them but is not required to do so.
+Where a Responding Student elects to nominate another person to represent them at the hearing, written notification of this must be submitted in advance to the Clerk.
+A Responding Student may only nominate another member of the University community (i.e. a fellow student, a member of staff or a member of Abertay Students' Association, or University support worker) as their representative, unless there are exceptional circumstances.

-Where a Responding Student(s) has been given sufficient notice to appear but does not attend, it will be at the Convenor's discretion whether the meeting proceeds in the student's absence.
-Where a Responding Student(s) has indicated their intention to appear but is prevented from so doing for reasons outwith their control (for example by a medical emergency or having been taken into Police custody), the Board will re-convene at a later date in order to allow the Responding Student(s) to attend.
+Where a Responding Student has been given sufficient notice to appear but does not attend, it will be at the Chair's discretion whether the hearing proceeds in the student's absence.
+Where a Responding Student has indicated their intention to appear but is prevented from so doing for reasons outwith their control (for example by a medical emergency or having been taken into Police custody), the Board will re-convene at a later date in order to allow the Responding Student to attend.